hiroyuki-kasai/SimpleDeepNetToolbox/README.md

 Last page update: October 09, 2018

-Latest library version: 1.0.0 (see Release notes for more info)
+Latest library version: 1.0.0 (see Release notes for more info.)

 <br />